TrumanZhang/tsn/README.md

 NeSTiNg is a simulation model for Time-sensitive Networking (TSN) using the OMNeT++ discrete event simulation framework.
 Our model uses the [INET framework](https://inet.omnetpp.org/) and enhances it by TSN-capable components.
-The model was initially developed by a group of students during a curricular project and is being continously extended at the [Distributed Systems group of IPVS, University of Stuttgart](https://www.ipvs.uni-stuttgart.de/abteilungen/vs/)
+The model was initially developed by a group of students during a curricular project and is continously extended at the [Distributed Systems group of IPVS, University of Stuttgart](https://www.ipvs.uni-stuttgart.de/abteilungen/vs/)

 ## Compatibility